 Handshake

 That’s if they actually talk to each other.
-As Andrew Paul reported from Suffolk, some shook hands for the first time over a meeting convened under the eye of respected ‘farmer’ chair or facilitator.
-In a ‘safe space’ – warmed either by a kitchen Aga kitchen, pint in a pub or walk in a field.
+As Andrew Paul reported from Suffolk, some shook hands for the first time over a meeting convened under the eye of trusted and respected chair or facilitator within a ‘safe space’ – warmed either by a kitchen Aga kitchen, pint in a pub or walk in a field.

 Upland remote

-Many spoke about harder to access uplands, far from the range of Breeding Bird Survey recorders.
+Many spoke about the harder to access uplands, far, far away from the easy range of Breeding Bird Survey volunteer.
 Data recording is important.
 Huge tranches of temperate soggy uplands in Nidderdale were receiving attention from groups of land managers.
 A term I prefer, as it includes those managing woodland and wild areas, bringing gamekeepers in from the cold of culling crows to the warm fold of counting linnets.

 ‘To do, not to do’